FredNass/ceph_petasan/docs/INSTALLATION.md

-# Using PetaSAN with an external Ceph cluster
+# Using PetaSAN iSCSI GWs with an external Ceph cluster

 The purpose of this documentation is to describe the installation of a PetaSAN cluster using an external Ceph cluster.